OpenCollarTeam/OpenCollar/notecards/2017-11-21-What_the_opencollar_name_stands_for.md

 seeing that your housesitter had locked you out of your own house and changed the locks.
 Without a view into the account's transactions, I had no way of ensuring that funds were still going to the project's stated mission.
-I asked Wendy about this, and she told me mysteriously told me to talk to Otto/Garvin Twine.
+I asked Wendy about this, and she mysteriously told me to talk to Otto/Garvin Twine.
 After some more discussion,  she walked me through the systems then in use for distributing funds.
 I was satisfied that she was doing so honestly, with one exception.
 I saw that 50% of all tips to the "OpenCollar" tip boards